 Please refer to the University Smoke-and Tobacco-Free Policy on Smoking located in the University’s Polices & Procedures.

 - Waste materials produced on campus create the potential for adverse safety, health and environmental issues, including poor air quality.
 The control of the production, storage, use and disposal of waste materials is essential for good indoor and outdoor air quality.

 - The University is engaged in developing and implementing waste management programs for hazardous waste materials, medical waste, construction waste, general waste and waste water throughout the campus.
-These waste control programs are on-going and continuously updated as the technology and Federal/State and County requirements change.
+These waste control programs are on-going and continuously updated as changes to technology and Federal/State and County requirements occur.
 The specifics of any waste control program are available from EH&S.

 - Renovation, remodeling and construction activities have the potential for causing IAQ problems.
 Proper planning is important to minimize future problems.
 If possible, these types of activities should occur when the building is not occupied.
-The contractor must make safety data sheets (SDSs) available to other employers when their employees may be exposed to the relevant hazardous chemicals.
+The contractor must make safety data sheets (SDSs) available when employees may be exposed to relevant hazardous chemicals.

 - To ensure the health and safety of personnel and students, CSUN will adhere to the following when it reconfigures or changes the use of space within a building: